The best grass trimmers in 2026 - as tested by our experts

 Cons

-Thanks to the small battery this trimmer is really light and although it doesn’t have the power that bigger more substantial grass trimmers do it performs surprisingly well.
-We think it’s ideal for trimmer around trees and boundaries and along the edges of beds and borders in small gardens.
-Once you’re finished trimming it has an eyelet in the handle for hanging the trimmer up for storage.
+Thanks to the small battery, this trimmer is really light, and although it doesn’t have the power that bigger, more substantial grass trimmers do, it performs surprisingly well.
+We think it’s ideal for trimming around trees and boundaries, and along the edges of beds and borders in small gardens.
+Once you’re finished trimming, it has an eyelet in the handle for hanging the trimmer up for storage.

-The battery is interchangeable with other Stihl AS tools including a hedge trimmer, powered pruners and mini chainsaw and it comes with a two year warranty.
-We awarded it a BBC Gardeners’ World Magazine Best Buy for the best grass trimmer for those that lack strength.
+The battery is interchangeable with other Stihl AS tools, including a hedge trimmer, powered pruners and a mini chainsaw, and it comes with a two-year warranty.
+We awarded it a BBC Gardeners’ World Magazine Best Buy for the best grass trimmer for those who lack strength.

 RRP: £59